Systems

 3. Circut Machine – Another machine that makes customized labels.

 The P-Touch Cube Plus is the label maker I recommend.
 I held off buying it for quite some time because of the price.
 It is one of those purchases that you wished you would’ve made years ago.
 I loved this one I had, had it for 10 years!
 The biggest difference for me was not having to cut the label tape, it has saved SO much time.
-The other thing I love about the P-Touch cube plus is the flexibility of the label size accommodating more sizes.
+The other thing I love about the P-Touch Cube Plus is the flexibility of the label size accommodating more sizes.

 Whichever label maker you go with, be sure to get a case or make sure it’s stored safely in a container.